 No vaccination is required to stay in Papeete, except for nationals from risk areas.

-But it is better to be up to date with the universal vaccinations: diphtheria, tetanus, pertussis, poliomyelitis, hepatitis B.
+However, it is better to be up to date with universal vaccinations: diphtheria, tetanus, pertussis, poliomyelitis, hepatitis B.

 Other recommended vaccinations:

 For more information, contact your Air France centre for international vaccinations: